Xena99/COD-Lite/README.md

 # COD-Lite

-**COD-Lite** is a lightweight C++ project utilizing the [raylib](https://www.raylib.com/) library, designed to simulate fundamental aspects of game AI, including pathfinding, navigation meshes, and spatial partitioning.
+**COD-Lite** is a lightweight C++ project utilizing the [raylib](https://www.raylib.com/) library, designed to simulate fundamental aspects of game AI, including pathfinding, navigation meshes, and spatial partitioning.

 ## Table of Contents